Sandy, Blanco County, Texas

 Sandy is an unincorporated community in Blanco County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 25 in 2000.

-History

-The first settlers to the community came from the Deep South in the mid-19th century.
-The community's abundance of water and fertile soil attracted them there.
-A post office was established at Sandy in 1872.
-It also had frequent Indian raids.
-Three other communities named Hickory, Spring Creek, and White Oak developed around this area in the early 1880s.
-Its population changed irregularly after 1925 but never went above 30.
-The post office continued to serve 25 residents in the 1980s, most of whom were a part of the turkey industry.
-The population remained at 25 in 2000.

 Geography

 Sandy is located at the intersection of Farm to Market Roads 1320 and 1323, 7 mi northwest of Johnson City in northwestern Blanco County.
 It is also located 80 mi west of Austin and 39 mi west of Fredericksburg.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The climate in this area is characterized by hot, humid summers, and generally mild to cool winters.
 According to the Köppen Climate Classification system, Sandy has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

-Sandy had three one-room school buildings, with all three coming together as one in 1925.
-It had two teachers employed.
-It then joined with the Johnson City Independent School District.
+Sometime during the 20th century, Sandy joined with the Johnson City Independent School District.
 It continues to be served by the Johnson City ISD today.